rikschennink/rikschennink.nl/_posts/2014-08-25-gulpin-sass-to-css.md

 });
 {% endhighlight %}

-Run `gulp` and start developing.
+Run <kbd>gulp</kbd> and start developing.
 Gulp will keep running allowing you to relax, grab coffee, and write some truly awesome CSS without the maintenance nightmare!

-If you ever want to stop that Gulp task, just jab CTRL+C.
+If you ever want to stop that Gulp task, just jab <kbd>CTRL+C</kbd>.

 You can view the [gulp file example code on GitHub](https://github.com/rikschennink/gulpin-sass-to-css).